-Net cash used in investing activities was \$33.4 million for the three months ended March 31, 2020 as compared to \$40.3 million for the same period in 2019.
+Net cash used in investing activities was \$62.5 million for the six months ended June 30, 2020 as compared to \$80.9 million for the same period in 2019 largely due to a decrease in capital expenditures at GSWC.
+Capital expenditures activity has been negatively affected by the COVID-19 pandemic, including among other things, local mandated restrictions on shutting off service as part of the response to the pandemic.
+This restriction has impacted pipeline replacement projects, which require temporary service shut-offs in order to complete.
 Registrant invests capital to provide essential services to its regulated customer base, while working with its regulators to have the opportunity to earn a fair rate of return on investment.
 Registrant's infrastructure investment plan consists of both infrastructure renewal programs (where infrastructure is replaced, as needed) and major capital investment projects (where new water treatment, supply and delivery facilities are constructed).
 GSWC may also be required from time to time to relocate existing infrastructure in order to accommodate local infrastructure improvement projects.
 Projected capital expenditures and other investments are subject to periodic review and revision.